aiven/aiven-docs/docs/products/kafka/howto/fake-sample-data.md

     :::tip
-    Every time you change any parameters in the `conf/env.conf` file, you need to rebuild the Docker image to start using them.
+    Every time you change any parameters in the `conf/env.conf` file, rebuild the Docker image to start using them.
     :::

 6. Start the streaming data flow with: